ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 * Go to the Marathon endpoint using the `minimesos` commands you used earlier
   * Click 'Create'.
 Click the 'Docker container settings' and fill in `nginx` as the Docker image.
 Now click '+Create'.
 * Check if nginx is running by accessing `$MINIMESOS_AGENT:80`
   * NOTE: In regular Mesos you can click on the task and the link to jump to the nginx endpoint.
 This does not work on minimesos because the nginx container uses a different network stack than Marathon because Marathon runs in a container.
 In a production Mesos cluster Marathon, the Mesos Agent and the containers all use the host's network stack.
-An upcoming feature in Mesos called 'IP Per container' will change this situation but this is not supported yet.
+An upcoming feature in Mesos called 'IP Per container' will change this situation but this is not supported yet: https://github.com/ContainerSolutions/minimesos/issues/420
 * Check the Weave Scope UI to check if your nginx container is running
 * Now destroy your container via the UI
 * Now start it again